“Dine Out for NIAC” hosted by Cricket’s Restaurant and Oyster Bar

-National HIV Testing Day, June 27th – Stop by NIAC for free HIV and HepC testing – “No Your Status”!
-Each year on June 27 we observe National HIV Testing Day.
-On this day, we unite with partners, health departments, and other organizations to raise awareness about the importance of HIV testing and early diagnosis of HIV.
-Help encourage HIV testing on National HIV Testing Day and every day to ensure people get tested for HIV, know their status, and get linked to care and treatment services (cdc.gov).
+National HIV Testing Day, June 27th – Know your Status!
+On June 27th, 2019 visit us at NIAC for free HIV and Hep-C screenings in tribute of National HIV Testing Day.
+Each year on June 27, NIAC observes National HIV Testing Day.
+On this day, we unite with partners, health departments, and other organizations to raise awareness about the importance of HIV screening and early diagnosis of HIV.
+Help encourage HIV screening on National HIV Testing Day and every day to ensure people get screened for HIV, know their status, and get linked to care and treatment services (cdc.gov).

 HIV Testing in the United States (The Henry J. Kaiser Family Foundation)